“When the student is ready, the master appears.”

-I couldn’t have experienced these blessings but for what happened on the luckiest day of my life – April 15, 1978 – two years after my spiritual rebirth experience.
+I couldn’t have experienced these blessings but for what happened forty four years ago on the luckiest day of my life – April 15, 1978 – two years after my spiritual rebirth experience.

 Before meeting Guruji, I didn’t understand the karmic law that we reap as we sow.
 But since then I have learned that in this world nothing – however mysterious – escapes the law of cause and effect.
 So I now intuit that the biggest blessing of my life did not happen by chance; but, that it was my destiny to meet Guruji as my spiritual master and that I was led to him through synchronicity.

 Before meeting Guruji, I wasn’t familiar with Indian culture or religion.
 But I began to have synchronistic experiences which seemed associated with India.

 First, Mahatma Gandhi surprisingly and vividly appeared to me as an inner spiritual guide advising me at various times in response to my questions to him, even though I then knew little about him and hadn’t invoked him.
 (Later I learned that Gandhi had been a lawyer, and that from childhood his principal spiritual practice was constant repetition of the name “Rama” – an Indian name for God which was his last utterance on his assassination in 1948.)